atakanaltok/awesome-useful-websites/README.md

 * https://www.referd.ai/resume-scanner - Free resume scanner
 * https://rxresu.me/ - Free and open source resume builder
 * https://www.goodcv.com/ - Create a professional Resume/CV in minutes.
 The simplest way to have impressive Resume without Photoshop, AI technique
+* http://jsonresume.io/ - You can upload your JSON resume according to the spec and we'll render it all pretty for you

 ### Careers